felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Bad news and career changes

-The catalyst that sent me on this whole journey was a piece of bad news I received from my current employer in mid-June this year: I was getting a probation extension.
+The catalyst that sent me on this whole journey was a piece of bad news I received from my new employer in mid-June this year: I was getting a probation extension.
 I wasn't quite cutting it in the workplace.
 I had 2 months to course-correct, otherwise I could kiss my job goodbye.
 Part of the problem was the fact that I had trouble learning new concepts and remembering important details.

-It was a watershed moment.
-I wasn't going to waste this opportunity.
+I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
+I wasn't going to waste this opportunity  to show the world what I could do when given proper motivation.

-But how did I get there?
+So, how did I get there?

 In 2017, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had